If you want to pay off your home loan faster, a redraw facility or offset account could be the answer. We analyse the differences.

 Offset accounts and redraw facilities both allow you to put money against the loan, but a redraw facility allows you to put money straight on the loan while an offset account allows you to put money against the loan indirectly.
-Both types of facilities will reduce the amount of interest that you pay, while only the redraw facility will actually reduce the loan amount.

 A home loan with a redraw facility allows you to borrow money you’ve already repaid and is usually offered with variable interest rate loans.
 A redraw facility allows you to be flexible with how you repay the loan.
 If you have spare money in your savings, you can pay this onto the loan.

 For example, your minimum monthly loan repayments are $500.
 If you pay $700 each month for a period of 6 months you’ll have paid an extra $1200 on top of what you had to pay.
 A redraw facility allows you to access that extra $1200 if you need to, though borrowers only do this in the case of an emergency.

 What are the features of a redraw facility?

 Money in a redraw facility will go straight against the loan.
 This will reduce the amount you pay in interest and help you pay off the loan quicker.
 However, many redraw facilities will come with additional fees for withdrawing and depositing money.
 The providers may charge these fees straight away or they may give you a few free redraws and deposits a month.
 There may also be restrictions on how much and how often you can redraw in any given period.
 Check the terms and conditions of your home loan contract for specific information about redraw restrictions.

 An offset account is a savings account that is linked to a loan.
 Any funds that are deposited into the savings account are "offset" against the loan.
 The lender then reduces the amount on which interest is calculated by the amount in your offset account.
 In other words, if you owe $300,000 on your home loan and you have $10,000 in your offset account your lender will only be charging you daily interest on $290,000.